From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Introduction

 One particularly impactful application of the original time-domain WFL in recent years has been data-enabled predictive control (DeePC), which uses WFL as a data-driven substitute for the prediction model in predictive control~\cite{Coulson2019}, see~\cite{Verheijen2023} for a recent survey on this lively topic.
 The success of DeePC has, in turn, inspired many important extensions to accommodate, e.g., descriptor systems~\cite{Schmitz2022}, linear parameter-varying systems~\cite{Verhoek2021b}, bilinear systems~\cite{Bilgic2024}, nonlinear systems~\cite{Berberich2022b,Alsati2023,Lazar2023,Azarbahram2024}, and stochastic systems~\cite{Pan2023,Breschi2023}.

-Interestingly, none of the aforementioned works, either on WFL or the derived data-driven predictive control schemes, deals with frequency-domain data.
-To some extent this is surprising as classical (loop-shaping) control methodologies are often designed based on \emph{non-parametric} frequency-domain models/data~\cite{Franklin2010,Skogestad2005}.
-As a consequence, their historic popularity has resulted in an abundance of frequency-domain identification techniques and data, as well as expertise on collecting, interpreting and exploiting such data for control purposes.
-Unlike the existing formulations, a frequency-domain version of WLF would enable us to not only exploit the available data, but also use the available expertise and (identification) techniques to our benefit \emph{without} the need to turn the frequency-domain data into a parametric (state-space) model.
-In particular, frequency-domain (identification) techniques offer some significant benefits such as, e.g., dealing with data affected by noise and transient phenomena, see, e.g.,~\cite{Pintelon2012,Evers2021}, as well as the ability to perform closed-loop frequency-response-function (FRF) measurements to deal with unstable systems, see, e.g.,~\cite{Soderstrom1989,Pintelon2012}.
-The only frequency-domain version of WFL known to the authors is given in~\cite{Ferizbegovic2021}.
+Despite the central role of WFL in data-driven control, all existing formulations rely exclusively on time-domain data.
+This creates a disconnect with classical control practice, where design, tuning, and identification are often performed in the frequency domain~\cite{Franklin2010,Skogestad2005}.
+In many industrial applications, non-parametric frequency-response function (FRF) measurements are easy to obtain, come with well-understood uncertainty quantification tools, and can be collected in closed loop to deal with unstable systems~\cite{Soderstrom1989,Pintelon2012}.
+However, these rich and widely available frequency-domain data sets cannot be used directly for modern control methods or WFL-based data-driven methods.
+Instead, they must first be converted to, respectively, a parametric (state-space) model or long time-domain trajectories, which introduces additional modelling effort, potential bias, and loss of information.
+In the context of experiment design and system identification, frequency-domain techniques provide some powerful benefits over time-domain techniques, see, e.g.,~\cite{Schoukens2004}, including selection of active frequency bands, identification of unstable models, and intuitive handling and visualization of uncertainty in the data.
+A first work aiming to obtain a frequency-domain version of WFL is~\cite{Ferizbegovic2021}.
 Unfortunately, this interesting result is only shown to apply to stable systems, and it does not account for conjugate symmetry in the data that arises due to the data-generating system being real.
 Another relevant work connecting WFL to the frequency domain is~\cite{Markovsky2024}, in which time-domain data is used to compute the frequency response of the system through WFL.
-This essentially complements the problem addressed in the present paper of using frequency-domain data to characterize (in time domain) the dynamics of the system.
-Some noteworthy connections between predictive control and frequency domain are found in, e.g.,~\cite{Ozkan2012,Burgos2014,Shah2013}, which present frequency-domain \emph{tuning} approaches, and~\cite{Sathyanarayanan2023} which presents a scheme based on wavelets that are able to extract frequency content from time-domain data.
-Despite these works, generally speaking, model/data-driven predictive control are purely time-domain control techniques, and direct use of frequency-domain data/models of the plant (without the need to turn it into a parametric (state-space) model) is not yet possible.
+This essentially complements the problem addressed in the present paper of using frequency-domain data to characterize the time-domain behavior of the system.
+Some noteworthy connections between predictive control and frequency domain are found in, e.g.,~\cite{Ozkan2012,Burgos2014,Shah2013}, which present frequency-domain \emph{tuning} approaches, and~\cite{Sathyanarayanan2023} which presents a scheme based on wavelets that can extract frequency content from time-domain data.
+Nonetheless, generally speaking, model/data-driven predictive control are time-domain control techniques, and direct use of frequency-domain data/models of the plant (without the need to turn it into a parametric (state-space) model) is not yet possible.